m-sutt/HHA504_assignment_ai/assignment.md

 # Step 2: Work with pre-trained speech model
 -  Upload audio file to GCP notebook enviroment
 -  Use speech to text API

+# Step 3: Work with Pre-trained Vision Models
+- Using GCP Vision API
+  - Access Vision API, upload an Image, Detect Objects/Texts

+- Using Azure AI Vision
+  - Access AML Notebooks in Azure, Upload an Image and Use the Pre-trained model

+## Results